-48 Basis risk
+31 Basis risk

-- (1) In this Part, basis risk arises from the situation in which a risk exposure covered by a risk mitigation technique, referred to regulation 46, does not correspond completely to the risk exposure of the insurer. - (2) In particular, basis risk arising from a currency mismatch is where the risk exposure covered by the risk mitigation technique is expressed in a currency different to the risk exposure actually held by an insurer. - (3) If there is a material currency mismatch risk for a risk mitigation technique used against an underwriting risk exposure, an insurer may still take into account the risk mitigation technique in determining its SCR, provided that the risk mitigation technique complies with regulations 123, 124(3), 124(5) and 125, and the currency risk is not already included in the currency risk capital requirement. - (4) An insurer must allow for currency mismatch risk, for each foreign currency (as defined in regulation 66) it is exposed to, in the respective underwriting risk capital requirement by adding 25% of the difference between the following to the standard formula capital requirement for that risk exposure - (a) the hypothetical capital requirement for the relevant underwriting risk that would result from a simultaneous occurrence of the scenario for the underwriting risk capital requirement and the scenario for the currency risk capital requirement set out in regulation 67; and
+- (1) Basis risk arises from the situation in which a risk exposure covered by a risk mitigation technique does not correspond completely to the risk exposure of the insurer. - (2) Basis risk is material if it leads to a misstatement of the risk-mitigating effect in an insurer's BSCR that could influence the decision making or judgement of the intended user of that information. - (3) A particular example of basis risk arises from a currency mismatch, where the risk exposure covered by the risk mitigation technique is expressed in a currency different to the risk exposure actually held by an insurer. - (4) If there is a material currency mismatch risk for a risk mitigation technique used against an underwriting risk exposure, an insurer may still take into account the risk mitigation technique in determining its SCR, provided that the risk mitigation technique complies with regulation 101, and the currency risk is not already included in the currency risk capital requirement.

-- (b) the capital requirement for the relevant underwriting risk. - (5) If the risk mitigation technique covers more than one underwriting risk, the calculation in paragraph (4) must be carried out for each of those risks. - (6) If the risk mitigation technique is a non-proportional reinsurance contract or a special purpose vehicle, the capital requirement resulting from the calculations in paragraph (5) must not exceed 25% of the capacity of that risk mitigation technique.
+- (5) An insurer must allow for currency mismatch risk, for each foreign currency (as defined in regulation 47) it is exposed to, in the respective underwriting risk capital requirement by adding 25% of the difference between the following to the standard formula capital requirement for that risk exposure - (a) the hypothetical capital requirement for the relevant underwriting risk that would result from a simultaneous occurrence of the scenario for the underwriting risk capital requirement and the scenario for the currency risk capital requirement set out in regulation 47; and - (b) the capital requirement for the relevant underwriting risk. - (6) If the risk mitigation technique covers more than one underwriting risk, the calculation in paragraph (5) must be carried out for each of those risks. - (7) If the risk mitigation technique is a non-proportional reinsurance contract or a special purpose vehicle, the capital requirement resulting from the calculations in paragraph (6) must not exceed 25% of the capacity of that risk mitigation technique.